N1 road (Senegal)

 The N1 road is one of the national roads of Senegal.
 It connects the west and the east of the country by a direct route across the middle from the capital Dakar via Mbour, Fatick, Kaolack, Kaffrine, Koungheul, Tambacounda, Goudiry to Nayé and Kidira on the border with Mali.
-It connects with the N4 at Kaolack and the N2 at Kadira.
+It connects with the N4 at Kaolack and the N2 at Kidira.